 • Broken Link Checker – In order to improve your DA, you need to have high quality backlinks.
 Broken links, then, will hurt your score, so you can use this site to check that your links are working.

-If you’re a blogger and you want to start landing paid sponsorships, you need a media kit.
+If you’re a blogger and you want to start landing paid collaborations and brand sponsored blog posts, you need a Media Kit and Rate Card.